Portugal flag Portugal Beach Holidays

 What British travellers need to know

-Your passport must have a date of issue less than 10 years before your arrival date.
+Your passport's date of issue must be less than 10 years before you arrive in Portugal.

-You can travel to Portugal without a visa for up to 90 days in any 180-day period for tourism.
+You can stay visa-free for up to 90 days in any 180-day period for tourism or visiting family.

 Good to know:

-You cannot take meat, milk or products containing them into Portugal, with exceptions for powdered baby milk, baby food, and special foods required for medical reasons.
+You cannot take meat, milk or products containing them into Portugal, with exceptions for certain baby foods.

 Safety in Portugal